jupyter/accessibility/docs/contribute/skills.md

 ## Non-exhaustive list of skills needed

 This section provides a combination of "helpful skills to learn as a contributor" and "places to apply your skills".

 ### UI/UX

 - **HTML, CSS**.
 HTML and CSS are used to generate user-facing pages throughout Jupyter Accessibility.
-- **JavaScript and TypeScript**.
-If you plan to contribute to JupyterLab or other interfaces, then Javascript and Typescript are helpful.
+- **JavaScript, TypeScript**.
+If you plan to contribute to JupyterLab or other interfaces, then JavaScript and Typescript are helpful.
 - **UX/UI knowledge**.
 Aside from specific _implementations_ of Jupyter interfaces, it is also helpful to know about the structure and design of user interfaces, and considering the user experience as part of the design and development process.